AntoineOrsoni/pyats-check-os/README.md

     * Printting the recap table.
 * `pyats_diff.py`: leveraging the Genie Diff library to highlight differences for a given `hostname` and `test_name`.

+## Database

+We use `SQLite3` to store and retrieve information.
+Table schemes are stored in the `table-scheme` folder.

 ## Testbed

 The devices used in the scripts must be added to a `testbed.yaml` file.
 A `testbed_template.yaml` file is provided as example.